jordanlenaburg/assignments/exercises/originalbountyhunter/readme.md

-Exercise to introduce writing functions in Express
+Exercise to introduce writing functions in Express, updated to introduce MongoDB and Mongoose